openjdk/jdk/src/java.base/share/man/java.md

 application, and the main class is indicated by the `Main-Class` attribute in the manifest of the JAR file.

-Arguments after the main class name or the JAR file name are passed to the `main()` method.
 The `main()` method may be a static method or an instance method.
-It must accept either a `String` array as a parameter, or no parameters.
+It may declare a `String` array parameter for arguments passed to the `java` command after the main class name or the JAR file name; alternatively, it may declare no parameters.
 It must not return any value, and must have `public`, `protected`, or package access.
 The method declaration typically has one of the following forms:

 >    `public static void main(String[] args)`
+>
+>    `public static void main()`
 >
 >    `void main(String[] args)`
 >